niallos11/crafty-brew-house/README.md

 - font Awsome beer mug not working.
 - Add href Contact Us -> Jump to section on Main page.
 - Fix form on Mobile, need to allign more to left.
+- Fix Paragraph text on Mobile is too much to left.